Additional Learning Needs

 All staff strive to provide a broad and balanced curriculum for all pupils.
 The National Curriculum is our starting point for planning that meets the specific needs of individuals and groups of pupils.
 When planning, teachers set suitable learning challenges and respond to pupils' diverse learning needs.
 Some pupils have barriers to learning that mean they have special needs that are additional to and different from their peers and require particular action by the school.

-In September 2021, the Reforms for Children and Young People with Additional Learning Needs in Wales will be implemented.
+In September 2021, the Reforms for Children and Young People with Additional Learning Needs in Wales were implemented.
 Person-Centred Practice is at the centre of the new reforms.
 Please watch this short video explaining what being person-centred means and how you as a parent or carer can help to support this.

-If you would like to discuss the needs of your child or have questions or concerns, please get in touch with our ALNCo, Mrs Roberts, who can be contacted via the office or the school email firstname.lastname@example.org
+If you would like to discuss the needs of your child or have questions or concerns, please get in touch with our ALNCo, Mrs Jones, who can be contacted via the office or the school email firstname.lastname@example.org

 Canolfan Enfys is a nurturing environment designed to be a place where children can feel safe and secure and therefore develop their emotional and academic needs further.
 Canolfan Enfys has different areas that help to promote a range of skills.
 There is a Calm Corner that promotes strategies to help children self-regulate their emotions.
 The Lego Therapy station promotes collaboration, turn taking and communication.
 We have a sofa area where children and adults can sit and talk as well as read to our visiting Therapuppy.